-A low settling time was desired as it would allow for a limited effect on the vertical thrust throughout the flight since the motor would be pointed mostly vertical after the attitude correction.
-The team also wanted to leave room to implement throttling using the TVC possibly, but that was deemed unnecessary early in testing.
-Instead, the initial overshoot percentage used was chosen to allow for quick corrections in attitude while remaining within the limits of the TVC without saturating the available thrust.
-These gains were then used in the initial Simulink model of the control system and tweaked based on the actual behavior exhibited by the model.
-Figure 4 shows that the designed PID is able to reduce the vehicles deflection to 0° within 1 second.
+Figure 4 shows that the designed PID can reduce the vehicle's deflection to 0° within 1 second.
 After the PID gains were found, the next step was to find the ideal theoretical drop height to meet the velocity target in SLR 1.3 (Maximum Velocity).
 Since throttling of the motor is not possible as it is a solid propellant motor, finding the drop height was essential to ensure the landing would be predictable.